ramp4-pcar4/ramp4-pcar4/docs/api-guides/instance.md

 * `screenSize` - a string representing the screen size for the app.
 Returns the largest tailwind screen class on the element.
 Possible values are 'lg', 'md', 'sm' or 'xs'.
 * `animate` - a boolean representing whether the app has animations enabled.
 * `exposeOid` - a boolean representing whether the app includes Object ID fields of a feature alongside attribute data.
+* `exposeMeasurements` - a boolean representing whether the app includes Shape_Length and Shape_Area of a feature alongside attribute data.
 * `isFullScreen` - a boolean representing whether the app is currently fullscreen.
 * `started` - a boolean representing whether the app has been started.